Sexual Harassment, Disabilities, and Discrimination

 Need a reminder of “what not to do?”
 Here are ten easy ways for organizations to land in court over sexual harassment in the workplace, without really trying.

 Check out highlights and lessons learned from some important 2017 Americans with Disabilities Act cases impacting Colorado and the rest of the country.

-I am getting the picture that some in missions have been quite loosey-goosey about what to measure and when. what are some thoughts and strategies an agency might consider as they begin to develop, provide, or determine if they can provide accommodations?
+A multi-chapter resource by Theresa Lynn Sidebotham, Esq. and Dr. Brent Lindquist about thoughts and strategies a mission agency might consider as they begin to develop, provide, or determine if they can provide accommodations.

 Requiring an employee to undergo psychological counseling may violate Americans with Disabilities Act.
 The Sixth Circuit just issued another opinion.
 It was not too happy with Kroll’s employer.
 How can you demonstrate that counseling is “job-related and consistent with business necessity”?